edorado93/edorado93.github.io/_posts/2016-03-04-life-lessons.md

 ## Life is Not a Race

-The most important point that we don't realize is that *life in fact is not inherently a race.
-It is we who make it a race and bring about this feeling of competition.*
+<b>Note:</b> The most important point that we don't realize is that life in fact is not inherently a race.
+It is we who make it a race and bring about this feeling of competition.
+{: .notice--info}

 Right from the time we were born, we were taught that we need to come first.
 First in class, first in sports, first in extracurricular activities, etc. We are in a constant state of comparison with our peers.
 In this process we actually limit our potential.